kubernetes-sigs/kube-scheduler-simulator/simulator/docs/import-cluster-resources.md

 To use this, you need to follow these two steps in the simulator configuration:
 - Set `true` to `externalImportEnabled`.
-- Set the path of the kubeconfig file for the your cluster to `KubeConfig`.
+- Set the path of the kubeconfig file for your cluster to `KubeConfig`.
   - This feature only requires the read permission for resources.
 - [optional] Set a label selector at `resourceImportLabelSelector` if you want to import specific resources only.